Salzburg and Surroundings

 Its cannons evoke both threats of centuries past and the power of Salzburg's rulers.
 The courtyard was the main square of this hilltop community of a thousand — which could be self-sufficient when necessary.
 The well dipped into a rain-fed cistern.
 The square was ringed by blacksmiths, bakers, and craftsmen.

 Imagine how expensive this massive fortress was to build...and it was never really used in battle.
 That was the idea.
 The guys who paid for it would say it was a good investment — so foreboding, nobody attacked Salzburg for a thousand years.

-On balmy summer evenings, this brewery has the ambiance of a Renoir painting as all generations gather under the chestnut trees, as they have for centuries, to enjoy cheap food, good beer, and that special local coziness called Gemütlichkeit.
+On balmy summer evenings, this brewery has the ambience of a Renoir painting as all generations gather under the chestnut trees, as they have for centuries, to enjoy cheap food, good beer, and that special local coziness called "Gemütlichkeit."
 It's self-service — peruse the food stalls...no shortage of meats, kraut, and salads.
 And the Steckerlfisch...now that's my kind of fish stick!

-[29a] Getting a beer is fun in itself.
-Buy your token, choose a mug...two choices: big and huge.
-Give it a rinse — and filler up.
+Getting a beer is fun in itself.
+Buy your token, choose a mug —two choices: big and HUGE, give it a rinse…and fill 'er up.
 As is often the case in rowdy European eateries like this, you share tables...and make new friends.

 The regulars here know that there are enough flavors of schnapps to keep them coming back again and again.